 Rebecca Hughes Tran

 Rebecca provides representation and consultation in contested divorces in addition to serving as a mediator for clients who wish to jointly negotiate settlement.
 She specializes in resolving complex property division issues, including valuation and characterization of closely held companies and professional practices, and in resolving issues related to child and spousal support.
 Regardless of the size of the community estate, Rebecca works with clients to evaluate the cost-benefit of available courses of action.
-She has represented clients who are, or who are married to, directors and vice presidents at Fortune 500 companies, partners and shareholders in various types of professional practices, and consultants and executive officers of private companies.
+She has represented clients who are, or who are married to, directors and vice presidents of Fortune 500 companies, partners and shareholders in various types of professional practices, and consultants and executive officers of private companies.
 She has handled cases involving community estates of all sizes, including those valued in excess of $30 million dollars.
 She practices only in Santa Clara County, where she is familiar with the attorneys and judges.
 She serves as Judge Pro Tem in Superior Court at mandatory settlement conferences and on the default judgment calendar.

-- valuation of small businesses and professional practices, pension plans, and real estate.
+- valuation of small businesses and professional practices, pension plans, and real estate

 - determination of the income that a court would find available for support

-- the marital standard of living
+- determination of the marital standard of living

 - in a long term marriage, weighing of the factors a court is required to look at in setting spousal support

 - determination of whether and when support should terminate